 - Special categories of data processed and any data relating to children

 - Privacy by design and default

 - and many other records, such as risk mitigation and chosen safeguards

 The EPA is an online facility which has been 4 years in development by a data protection lawyer and has patents pending.

 Importantly, the EPA validation and assessment provides you with a board-ready report quantifying the financial and criminal risks by dataflow.

 Typically this report is presented to the Board on a periodic review basis or when your personal data processing changes.

 EPA usage and assessment

-The Readiness Review provides you with a summary of GDPR as it applies to your organisation (including a view of the proposed UK Data Protection Bill for UK-based companies), a view of your current data and processing based on the interview and a prioritised set of next steps (cross-referenced to GDPR) and a high-level milestone plan.
+The Readiness Review provides you with a summary of GDPR as it applies to your organisation (including the DPA 2018 for UK-based companies), a view of your current data and processing based on the interview and a prioritised set of next steps (cross-referenced to GDPR) and a high-level milestone plan.
 It also provides an indication of the effort and timescales required for each action and how we can support you in achieving these.